antevasin-app/module-template/README.md

 This will create **plugin/antevasin/modules/template** directory.
 To change the name of the plugin then you just have rename this directory to the module name of your choice.
 It is recommended to make the module name a single descriptive word that matches what the module will do or handle like **readme**, **projects**, **store** etc Ensuring it doesn't conflict with any of the existing modules is easy as you can't have two folders with the same name under the modules directory.

->[!NOTE]
+>NOTE
 >Any reserved names will be updated here as they are discovered.
+They are

+>new

 Open your Rukovoditel instance in a browser.
 You will see an output similar to the following showing the files which have been created / updated...